Breeding-Insight/bi-web/README.md

 **BaseSidebarLayout** provides the standard header and footer, a main content container, and a consistently styled sidebar container.
 This sidebar is **not** designated as a nav container and may be used for general content in the sidebar.

 **InfoSideBarLayout** provides guest account information in the sidebar, a child of BaseSideBarLayout.
 This is used for the **index page**, allowing display of guest user account information or system instructions for our sandboxes.
-Not entirely sure if this layout is necessary; might be able to add this content to Index.vue instead and use BaseSideBarLayout?
+Some modal information was moved from Index.vue to this layout file to support the login buttons in the header and sidebar.

 **UserSidebarLayout** provides the standard header and footer, a primary content container, and a sidebar that has nav designation and user-related menu items.
 This layout is used for **most pages that involve being logged in**.